emmanuelmenon/emmanuelmenon.github.io/_posts/2019-09-14-iocaine-powder-in-rps.md

 ## Code behind Iocaine Powder

-I am not going to explain each line of code, like I did in my previous two "Programming an RPS Bot"'s.
+I am not going to explain each line of code as I did in my previous two "Programming an RPS Bot"'s.
 This is because there are about 362 lines of code and also because I feel really embarrassed about the inefficiency of most of the code.
 Many, many stupid decisions were made and no amount of therapy will help.

 However, I will add a [link](https://github.com/emmanuelmenon/RoShamBots/blob/master/IocainePowder.py) to the code so that you can marvel at my stupidity.